wso2/docs-ei/en/streaming-integrator/docs/connectors/downloading-and-Installing-Siddhi-Extensions.md

 The Siddhi extensions supported for the Streaming Integrator are shipped with the product by default.
-If you need to download and install a different version of an extension, you can download it manually or via command line.
-To download and install an Siddhi extension, follow the sections below.
+If you need to download and install a different version of an extension, you can download it manually or via the command line as covered in the following sections.

 ## Downloading and installing Siddhi extensions manually